Guide to Venice Beach, Los Angeles

 Where to Stay…

-There’s not an abundant choice of hotel’s actually in Venice, with Hotel Erwin being the fanciest and the Inn at Venice Beach offering a more affordable option, whilst Gjelina Hotel is a more recent addition offering a boutique style stay.
+There’s not an abundant choice of hotel’s actually in Venice, with Hotel Erwin being the most deluxe and the Inn at Venice Beach or Venice on the Beach Hotel both offering more affordable options.
+Gjelina Hotel is a more recent addition offering a boutique style stay.
 Airbnb has abundant listings in the area though, so you may find a gem of a beach pad where you can truly live like a local!

 Nearby Marina Del Ray has a wider choice of mid-scale and upscale hotels, whilst Santa Monica is also home to plenty of hotels, from the mainstream to those with more boutique style.